josephkeelagher/ShadowDance-game/README.md

-Run java class ShadowDance.jar in order to play the game.
+Run java class ShadowDance.jar in order to play the game. \n
 NOTE: Game is intended to be run at 60fps and will not run properly at any other framerate.

 Incomplete Level 3 implementation may cause bugs.